ELITExTB/gw2-bhind-ui-shader-disable-bloom-and-fog/README.md

 install reshade for your Guild Wars 2 installation and place the downloaded ShaderToggler.addon, ReshadeEffectShaderToggler.addon, ShaderToggler.ini and the ReshadeEffectShaderToggler.ini in the folder, whre the Gw2-64.exe is located

-to disable bloom and fog you have to press "Numpad -"

-you can change the keybind in the reshade menu under the addons tab